Election According to Foreknowledge is the Key!

 (4:6) For for this cause was the gospel preached also to them that are dead, that they might be judged according to men in the flesh, but live according to God in the spirit.

-The following dialogue is a conversation on this topic that occurred during a recent bible study:
+The following dialogue is a conversation on this topic which occurred during a recent bible study:

 Still, let us say that each person DID get another chance to hear the gospel after death, this would not obviate evangelism, it would only make it redundant.
 We evangelize because Christ has commanded us to do so, not because it is the only way that God can get his Word to the unbeliever—even if this turns out to be the case.
 Yes, we should strive to be rational as this is an implied command from God but there is a difference between saying that God can’t do something because to do so would make Him irrational versus God can’t do something because I have never seen Him do that before.
 The prior is called being prudent while the latter is called being presumptuous.
 My question is: does God have the prerogative to preach the gospel to a dead person who has not yet heard or is it the case that doing so would make God contradict Himself?
 If He does then we must not shut the door on this possibility especially if it is mentioned in the Scriptures.